cyclomedia/streetsmart-aol-widget/README.md

 ## Getting Started

-To create a fresh clone from the (new) git repository, use the following command (or just use the url from a git GUI application like TurtoiseGit):
+To create a fresh clone from the (new) git repository, use the following command (or just use the url from a git GUI application like TortoiseGit):
  ```
  git clone ssh://credentials@vm-3d-srv01:/srv/viewing/git/streetsmartwidget4aol.git
  ```